We Love Doodles

 Dogs are all different, and many different rescues focus on specific types of dogs.
 Therefore it can expedite the process for you to know if you want a certain breed, size, age, or disposition of a dog.

-Before scrolling down this list of dog rescues in Alberta, check out these other recommendations from our team at We Love Doodles: Best Dog Rescues in Los Angeles and Best Dog Rescues in Northwest.
+Before scrolling down this list of dog rescues in Alberta, check out these other recommendations from our team at We Love Doodles: Best Dog Rescues in Los Angeles and Best Dog Rescues in Brisbane.

 Find a Dog Rescue Near Me in Alberta